 How often has someone’s negative mood derailed you at work?
-Within seconds your upbeat feelings are affected by a colleague’s emotion – I’ve outlined tips to help you manage this.
+Your upbeat feelings are affected by a colleague’s emotions within seconds, but you can manage this!

 The key is becoming aware of how your emotions drive your behaviour!
-This self-awareness skill is a useful tool for improving nearly every aspect of your life.
-I really like to focus on it because I see time and time again just how powerful it can be.
+This self-awareness skill helps improve nearly every aspect of your life.
+I like to focus on it because I see time and time again just how powerful it can be.

-I also talk more about emotional contagion in this post if you'd like to explore this topic further.
+In this LinkedIn post, I also talk more about emotional contagion if you'd like to explore this topic further.

 Without a doubt, managing your emotions will make you more successful.
 In fact, checking your emotions and asking why you feel the way you do or what made you react to a situation is essential to healthy self-management.